certik/hermes2d/doc/src/tutorial.rst

 The varying parameter $\epsilon_r$ is handled by defining two bilinear forms in the code, one for
 $\Omega_1$ and the other for $\Omega_2$.
-These two areas are delimited by element markers 1 and 2 in the mesh, and the two forms are assigned to the corresponding markers during the registration of the forms (see the `main.cpp <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/tutorial/10-adapt/main.cpp>`_ file in the tutorial example 10-adapt):
+These two areas are delimited by element markers 1 and 2 in the mesh, and the two forms are assigned to the corresponding markers during the registration of the forms (see the `main.cpp <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/tutorial/10-adapt/main.cpp>`_ file of the tutorial example `10-adapt <http://hpfem.org/git/gitweb.cgi/hermes2d.git/tree/HEAD:/tutorial/10-adapt>`_):
 ::

     WeakForm wf(1);